farirpgs/fari-app/lib/srds/fate-core.md

 GMs, if you don’t want players to choose between having extras and having the normal stuff available to a starting character, feel free to raise the number of slots all PCs get at character creation to accommodate extras—just make sure that each PC gets the same amount of additional slots.

-{example}

-Amanda establishes that Zird should have an aspect reflecting that he’s been trained in the Collegia’s magic, as a permission.
+> Amanda establishes that Zird should have an aspect reflecting that he’s been trained in the Collegia’s magic, as a permission.
 Zird already does, so that’s a non-issue.

-As for cost, because his magic is going to be primarily skill-based, she’s just going to make him take the magic-using skill and put it in his skill pyramid.
+> As for cost, because his magic is going to be primarily skill-based, she’s just going to make him take the magic-using skill and put it in his skill pyramid.
 Further, in order to save effort, she decides that the skill in question is going to be just plain old Lore, and suggests that anyone with the appropriate training and a high Lore skill could call on magic, rather than it being an issue of genetics or birthright.
 Ryan likes this, because it’s simple and down to earth, and agrees.

 ### The Writeup